 ADR cases are decided by impartial arbitrators.
 The arbitrators that The Swedish Internet Foundation engage in ADR proceedings are:

-- Per Carlson, President, The Swedish Market Court
+- Per Carlson, Senior Judge of Appeal, The Swedish Market Court

 - Jon Dal, Lawyer